-The business is organised into two segments as above.
+The business is organised into three segments as above (Two segments prior to 2022).
 The financial information for each segment is provided to the executive management where the performance of each segment is reviewed and decisions on the allocation of resources to each segment are made.

-The TCM Healthcare Services: this segment comprises the provision of TCM healthcare services, including consultations and TCM therapies.
-Currently, the Group's activities in this segment are carried out only in Hong Kong.
+The TCM Healthcare Services: this segment comprised the provision of TCM healthcare services, including consultations and TCM therapies.
+The Group's activities in this segmentwere discontinued during 2022, previously carried out only in Hong Kong.

-The Sale and Distribution of TCM Healthcare and Skincare Products: this segment operates wholesale outlets and TCM clinics, the Group's retail store in Hong Kong and other non-related TCM retail outlets, as well as the Group's online store.
-Currently, the Group's activities in this segment are carried out only in Hong Kong and China.
+The Sale and Distribution of TCM Healthcare and Skincare Products: this segment operated wholesale outlets and TCM clinics, the Group's retail store in Hong Kong and other non-related TCM retail outlets, as well as the Group's online store.
+The Group's activities in this segment were discontinued during 2022, previously carried out only in Hong Kong and China.